MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M19_Implement_Security_and_Compliance_in_an_Azure_DevOps_pipeline.md

 ---
 lab:
-    title: 'Lab: Implement Security and Compliance in an Azure DevOps pipeline'
+    title: 'Lab 19: Implement Security and Compliance in an Azure DevOps pipeline'
     module: 'Module 19: Implementing Security in DevOps Projects'
 ---

-# Lab: Implement Security and Compliance in an Azure DevOps pipeline
+# Lab 19: Implement Security and Compliance in an Azure DevOps pipeline
 # Student lab manual

 ## Lab overview